 (c) Clients must show respect to equipment / vehicles / buildings / other clients / wildlife (flora and fauna) and the environment / other hill / mountain users / staff / land owners or their employees – Abuse or causing distress to others or loss / damage due to negligence will result in repair / full replacement costs.
 This may also lead to exclusion from activities / accommodation / courses without refund.
 The customer is responsible for the safekeeping of all equipment issued for use during the activity/course.

-(d) The gear list is sent out on booking and is also available on this website here.
-It is your responsibility to contact AFS Mountaineering if there are items which you don't have as we can bring spares along.
-If you turn up without the essential kit and haven't informed us of this in advance so that we can bring spares, we reserve the right to ask you not to join us should we decide that you are missing essential kit for the particular activity.
+(e) The gear list is available on this website.
+You can find it here.
+It is your responsibility to contact AFS Mountaineering if there are items which you don't have as we can bring spares along if we have any.
+If you turn up without the essential kit and haven't informed us of this in advance and we do not have spares, we reserve the right to ask you not to join us should we decide that you are missing essential kit for the particular activity.
 This is for safety reasons and for the safety of others.
 You will not be refunded in such circumstances.
 Please note that during the Coronavirus outbreak, we cannot provide any equipment whatsoever apart from laminated maps for navigation courses.

 7. No Smoking Policy – In England and Wales - The Health Act 2006, and in Scotland - The Smoking, Health and Social Care (Scotland) Act 2005 and the Prohibition of Smoking in Certain Premises (Scotland) Regulations 2006 mean that smoking is prohibited in any building.
 This includes all AFS Mountaineering vehicles and tents.